 However, this is not a deal-breaker for most people.

 - Silent wave motor for quick, accurate, and quiet autofocus performance.

-- Incredibly fast lens ideal for indoors and outdoors environment as well as general photography.
+- Incredibly fast lens ideal for indoor and outdoor environments as well as general photography.

-- Close focusing on 0.8 feet for a creative perspective.
+- Close focus on 0.8 feet for a creative perspective.

-- One Aspherical Element which enables you to produce notable sharpness and image clarity.
+- One Aspherical Element enables you to produce notable sharpness and image clarity.

 Are you looking for an outstanding lens with the ability to fit more subjects in the frame?

 A modern-day equivalent of the fast 15-36mm prime, the lens not only offers an amazing full-frame view but also you get a brighter viewfinder in dim light and blurred background.